microsoft/Reactors/devops-devtools/kickstart-your-devops-lifecycle-series-1/README.md

 # Kickstart Your DevOps Lifecycle Series 1

-This is a 3-part series all about DevOps.
+This is a series all about DevOps.
 Building, testing, deploying and iterating!

-Attendees will learn how to create an application, containerize it and automate the manual steps involved in the deployment using readily available Azure services.
+Attendees will learn how to create an application, containerise it and automate the manual steps involved in the deployment using readily available Azure services.

 Key Technologies involved: